karthik-d/active-learning-boilerplate/README.md

   - [pyyaml-include](https://pypi.org/project/pyyaml-include/)

 ### Setup `toupee` as a submodule
-- If you did not use `--recurse-submodules` while cloning the repository, set up *toupee* now.
+- If you did not use `--recurse-submodules` while cloning the repository, set up the *toupee* fork now.
 - Run the following commands to do so,
   ```
   git submodule init